The management of civil parking enforcement within the County of Devon by the Council will:

 An individual enforcement officer has no discretion whilst on patrol.
 We will incorporate any grace periods and other assurances into these guidelines.

-Consistency promotes fairness and ensures that officers and the Authority are protected from criticisms and allegations of corruption.
+Consistency promotes fairness and ensures that officers and the authority are protected from criticisms and allegations of corruption.
 It also ensures that rules are clear to customers and that they can expect the same treatment regardless of the officer they are dealing with.
+All team members will have one to ones with a supervisor to discuss any issues and clarify any uncertainties, so any non-urgent matters can be raised for discussion in that forum.

+There may be rare occasions when you may be unable to get through to a supervisor, team manager or be able to access Teams.
 If this is the case and you are unsure of what to do, then you should not take enforcement action.
 You should record exactly what occurred in an email to a supervisor, describing the circumstance and why you did not feel able to act.
+You should attach a photograph to the email.
+You can draft an email even if you do not have data or signal.
+In these circumstances, you should expect for this to be discussed with you later and we would encourage you to discuss this with the duty supervisor at the end of the day if they are available.

 Once a vehicle has been observed you should attempt to engage any driver or passengers present in conversation.
 You should take additional care if a passenger appears to be vulnerable in any way, for example, a child.

 During the conversation you should advise that you have observed the vehicle and try to ascertain if the vehicle may be involved in exemptible activity.
 If the vehicle could be considered exempt, then you should delete the observation and move along.
+If the vehicle cannot be considered exempt then you should advise the occupant that you are going to continue your observation and after a prescribed period, issue a PCN unless the vehicle is moved, or exemptible activity is seen.

-A vehicle is in contravention if it is parked where there is a restriction and you cannot ascertain in an objective manner whether it is exempt.
+A vehicle is in contravention if it is parked where there is a restriction, and you cannot ascertain in an objective manner whether it is exempt.

-A PCN is considered issued once you have passed the ‘point of no return’ on the handheld.
+A PCN is considered issued once you have passed the “point of no return” on the handheld.
 This is after the observation has been completed and you have confirmed that the vehicle is still present.

-After this point, you must not cancel the PCN unless you have made a mistake, in which case you should record why you have cancelled the PCN as a text note against the case.
+After this point you must not cancel the PCN unless you have made a mistake, in which case you should record why you have cancelled the PCN as a text note against the case.

 PCNs should be attached to a vehicle when possible.
 There are three standard locations for this.

-On a car, the primary location is affixed to the windscreen on the passenger side approximately halfway up the windscreen so that it would be directly in front of a passenger if they were sitting in the vehicle.
+On a vehicle with an enclosed cab, such as a car or van, the primary location is affixed to the windscreen on the passenger side approximately halfway up the windscreen so that it would be directly in front of a passenger if they were sat in the vehicle.
+If the windscreen is too wet to allow the adhesive to adhere, you should still remove the paper backing from the back of the PCN, then place the PCN gently under the driver’s side windscreen wiper.

 A detailed text note will always be made against a PCN served this way.
-This note should explain the circumstance of the VDA, the conversation taken place and why the PCN could not be affixed as normal.
+This note should explain the circumstance of the VDA, conversation taken place and why the PCN could not be affixed as normal.

 If you have seen or spoken to the driver you need to make a relevant note in your handheld.